Table of contentsClick link to navigate to the desired location

 What is a fibroadenoma?

 A fibroadenoma is a benign tumor made up of glandular and connective tissue.
 It is most commonly found in women aged 15 to 40 years.
 The size of a fibroadenoma can vary from a few millimeters to several centimeters.
-Generally, it is a smooth, movable lump that easily shifts when pressed (as if it "slides" under the fingers).
+Generally, it is a smooth, movable lump that easily shifts when pressed (as if it "glides" under the fingers).
 Typically, it does not cause pain.
-This is why it is important for women to regularly perform self-examinations of their breasts and undergo preventive check-ups with a mammologist.
+That is why it is important for women to regularly perform self-examinations of their breasts and undergo preventive check-ups with a mammologist.

 Types of fibroadenomas

 In general, all fibroadenomas are divided into ordinary (simple) and phyllodes (leaf-like).
 The first type is the most common and rarely transforms into something serious.
-The second type is less common but grows rapidly and can transform into a sarcoma.
+The second type is less common but grows quickly and can transform into a sarcoma.

 Depending on the location, fibroadenomas can be:

-- pericanalicular (growing around the milk ducts);
+- pericanalicular (growing around the ducts of the mammary glands);

 - intracanicular (forming inside the ducts);